 Stan’s passion for family-friendly initiatives makes him a perfect fit for PPNA’s vision and goals.
 In 2019, he replaced Teresa Costantinidis as president.
 Stan has worked on many of PPNA's strategic initiatives: organized neighborhoods, wildfire prevention, quality public education and much more.

-In addition to serving as our Vice President, Ron is MON leader for lower Chelton, Bagshotte, Scarborough, Beaconsfield and Keswick.
-He co-chairs PPNA's utility undergrounding team and serves on the Fire Safety team.
+Ron co-chairs PPNA's utility undergrounding team and serves on the Fire Safety team.
+He is MON leader for lower Chelton, Bagshotte, Scarborough, Beaconsfield and Keswick.
 He's a consultant in the health industry.

 Nancy, a CPA, has used her financial skills for many years as our Treasurer.
 And that's not all: She serves as Secretary; leads our School Traffic Team, serves on the Membership Drive Committee and is active on PPNA's Litter Patrol.
 AND: she was elected to the board as our "poster mom" for our strategic plan goal of supporting public schools.
 She had one son each at Joaquin Miller, Montera and Skyline, and was SUPER active at all three.

-Robbie became the association’s first Executive Director in 2010.
-She authors e-newsletters, responds to your e-mails, co-chairs our utility undergrounding team, produces the annual community meeting, serves on the MON team, and fills in wherever needed.
+Robbie joined the board to write newsletters, then became secretary.
+She became the association’s first Executive Director in 2010.
+She advocates with civic authorities on behalf of the association, co-chairs our utility undergrounding team, produces the annual community meeting, leads the MON team, and fills in wherever needed.

 Elaine wins the award for longest tenure on the Board.
 She leads the Open Spaces Team, which works monthly at Marjorie Saunders Park (MSP) in partnership with Friends of Sausal Creek, the City of Oakland, our public schools, Cub Scouts and PPNA residents maintaining our Adopt a Spot, Adopt a Creek and Adopt a Drain.
 Elaine's goals for MSP are to create a more native and drought resistant landscape while maintaining a viable park infrastructure.
 She also leads PPNA's Membership Committee, serves on our Fire Safety team and is our own welcome wagoneer for newcomers.